rust-lang/rust/text/0000-document_all_features.md

 - Given that the reference is out of date, does it need to be brought up to date before beginning enforcement of this policy?
 - For the standard library, once it migrates to a crates structure, should it simply include the `#[forbid(missing_docs)]` attribute on all crates to set this as a build error?
 - Is a documentation subteam, _a la_ the one used by Ember, worth creating?

+# Addendum: The state of the reference
+[addendum]: #addendum-the-state-of-the-reference

+Related to some of the above discussion about the current state of the reference: it may be worth creating a "strike team" to invest a couple months working on the reference: updating it, organizing it, and improving its presentation.
+(A single web page with *all* of this content is difficult to navigate at best.)
+This can proceed in parallel with the documentation of new features.
+It is probably a necessity for this proposal to be particularly effective in the long term.

+Once the reference is up to date, the nucleus responsible for that work may either disband or possibly (depending on the core team's evaluation of the necessity of it and the interest of the "strike team" members) become the basis of a new documentation subteam.